grscheller/scheller-linux-archive/notes/archLinuxNotes.md

    2020-02-02 12:21:06.997828-07:00
 ```

-This shows HW clock is actually kept in UTC time.
+This shows hw clock is actually kept in UTC time.

 ## Wifi Networking